Tunisia: Ennahda says senior party official 'kidnapped' | DW | 31.12.2021

 This is in stark contrast to the promises he made in 2011, to uphold rights and freedoms won in Tunisia's revolution that ushered in democracy, triggering the Arab Spring uprisings seen across the region.

-However, he has since announced he would change the democratic 2014 constitution and pledged to put the changes to a referendum in April 2022.
+He has since announced hthat e would change the democratic 2014 constitution and pledged to put the changes to a referendum in April.

 Ennahda was banned before the 2011 revolution.
 It has since returned to the political stage and become the most consistently influential party, being a part of successive coalition governments.